 The male / female gender distinction is far more than a functional necessity for making children.
 It is a lasting imprint of God’s holiness, which he intended his Creation to reflect.
 In this respect, gender is sacred because it is a reflection of God’s holiness.

-Gender Differences Reflects God’s Nature
+Gender Differences Reflect God’s Nature

 Our Western culture trains us to think of bearing God’s image only in individualistic terms.
 But humanity as a whole was created to reflect God’s image, not just individual people.
 As such, the male / female gender distinction is one of the most significant ways in which humanity reflects God’s nature as Trinity.
 The diagrams below help to show why.